-MED/SURGICAL IN GENERAL: PEMHS: Individuals who require urgent medical / surgical follow up, who do not have a documented treatment plan and follow up appointments in place.
-Patients with complex medical or surgical issues or needing procedures that potentially prevent participation in the active treatment program will be reviewed on an individual basis.
-Windmoor: Same as PEMHS BROKEN BONES: PEMHS: Broken bones that require the service of a physical therapist or total bed rest (non-ambulatory) Generally unable to accept cases unless casting is complete.
-Casting for fractures must be provided by the transferring facility prior to transfer.
-Windmoor: Same as PEMHS PREGNANCY: PEMHS: Cannot accept patients who are pregnant with complications requiring bed rest (pre-eclampsia) or within 4-6 weeks of due date.
-Pregnant individuals with no previous OB/GYN care must have a documented OB/GYN consultation.
-Windmoor: Same as PEMHS CANCER: PEMHS: Cannot accept patients actively receiving chemotherapy or radiation treatment Windmoor: No specific restrictions.
-Case-by-base based on physical status and physician consult/review.
-Cannot accept patients actively receiving chemotherapy or radiation treatment.
-NUTRITION PEMHS: Patients with NG or Peg Tubes or who require nutritional supplements for metabolic stability.
-Must be able to chew and swallow food on PEMHS available menu MOTATION Windmoor: Same as PEMHS AMBULATION PEMHS: Patients who cannot ambulate independently and without assistive devices (crutches, canes, walkers), require bedside rails, adjustable beds, call beds or Geri-chairs.
+CANCER: PEMHS : Cannot accept patients actively receiving chemotherapy or radiation treatment.
+Windmoor : No specific restrictions.
+Case-by-case based on physical status and physician consult/review.
+Cannot accept patients actively receiving chemotherapy or radiation treatments.
+NUTRITION PEMHS : Patients with NG or Peg Tubes or who require nutritional supplements for metabolic stability.
+Must be able to chew and swallow food on PEMHS available menu.
+Windmoor: Same as PEMHS AMBULATION PEMHS : Patients who cannot ambulate independently and without assistive devices (crutches, canes, walkers), require bedside rails, adjustable beds, call beds or Gerichairs.
+Use of wheelchair is permitted.
 Reviewed on case by case basis.
-Windmoor: Cannot accept nursing home patients with contractures causing confinement to bed or unable to sit up to participate in treatment.
-INCONTINENCE PEMHS: Patients incontinent of feces / urine with self-care deficits.
-E that are not due to psychiatric conditions will be reviewed on a case to case basis.
+Windmoor : Cannot accept nursing home patient with contractures causing confinement to bed or unable to sit up to participate in treatment.
+INCONTINENCE PEMHS : Patients incontinent of feces/urine with self-care deficits that are not due to psychiatric conditions will be review on a case by case basis.
 Windmoor: No specific limitations unless related to infectious process noted under infections.
-PEMHS: No patients with in-dwelling catheters, excluding self-care catheters.
-Children - NO catheters CATHETERS: Windmoor: No specific restrictions unless related to infectious process noted under infections.
-DEFINITIONS / REFERENCES EMERGENCY MEDICAL CONDITION A medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that absence of immediate medical attention could reasonably be expected to result in serious jeopardy to patient health, serious impairment to bodily function or serious dysfunction of any bodily organ or part (from FS 395) MEDICAL STABILITY AND PSYCHIATRIC TRANSFERS Receiving facilities shall closely scrutinize the medical screening to determine whether the patient was actually assessed with a purpose of ruling out other conditions or whether the examination was a perfunctory "eleared for psych" that failed to address potential underlying issues.
+CATHETERS: PEMHS : No patients with in-dwelling catheters, excluding self-care catheters.
+Children - No catheters .
+Windmoor: No specific restrictions unless related to infectious process noted under infections.
+DEFINITIONS/REFERENCES EMERGENCY MEDICAL CONDITION A medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that absence of immediate medical attention could reasonably be expected to result in serious jeopardy to patient health, serious impairment of bodily function or serious dysfunction of any bodily organ or part (from FC 395) MEDICAL STABILITY AND PSYCHIATRIC TRANSFERS Receiving facilities shall closely scrutinize the medical screening to determine whether the patient was actually assessed with a purpose of ruling out other conditions or whether the examination was a perfunctory "cleared for psych" that failed to address potential underlying issues .
 The Medical screening examination must be adequate not only to define the psychiatric problem, but also to reveal any physical illnesses or trauma.
-The treatable psychiatric symptoms/problem(s) must exceed any medical problems for the patient to be placed in an inpatient psychiatric unit.
-(CMS Publication 100-02, Medicare Benefit Policy Manual, Chapter 2, Sections 20, 20.1, 20) (HCFA, State Operations Manual Pub.
-7, 6/1998) EMTALA & PSYCHIATRIC CONDITIONS For purposes of transferring a patient from one facility to a second facility for psychiatric conditions, the patient is considered to be stable when he/she is protected and prevented from hamming themselves or others.
-For purposes of discharging a patient (other than for the purpose of transfer from one facility to a second facility), for psychiatric conditions, the patient is considered to be stable when he/he is no longer considered to be a threat to him/herself or to others.
+The treatable psychiatric symptoms/problem(s) must exceed any medical problems for the patient to be placed in an inpatient psychiatric units.
+(CMS Publication 100-02, Medicare Benefit Policies Manual , Chapter 2, Sections 20, 20.1, 20) (HCFA, State Operations Manual Pub.
+7, 6/1998) EMTALA & PSYCHIATRIC CONDITIONS For purposes of transferring a patient from one facility to a second facility for psychiatric conditions, the patient is considered to be stable when he/she is protected and prevented from harming themselves or others.
+For purpose of discharging a patient (other than for the purpose of transfer from one facility to a second facility), for psychiatric conditions, the patient is considered to be stable when he/she is no longer considered to be a threat to him/herself or to other.
 (HCFA, State Operations Manual Pub.
 7, 6/1998)